kaltura/developer-platform/recipes/leaderboard_reports.md

     "report",
     "media"
   ],
-  "keywords": []
+  "keywords": [],
-}
+  "summary": "Learn how to use the API to find your most watched videos and most valuable users" }
 -->

 # Leaderboard Reports
-Learn how to use the API to find your most watched videos and most valuable users

 ## Finding Your Most Viewed Videos
 You can use ```report.getTable``` to retrieve tables of usage statistics.